mattiaswickberg/1dv600-lab/Documentation/Personal_reflections.md

 ##Task 1
 ###Subtask A
 I have encountered UML-diagrams previously, and I do find them very useful in the planning stage for development.
 Use cases are of course very similar to ways that I've worked in Interaction Design, since I have a lot more experience from that field than programming, and so they do feel quite natural to have here as well.
 In general, I think the difficult part here is to decide on the scope of the planning stages of this project, knowing that a full scope library system would need more functionality than we can really make during a course like this.

+### Subtask B
+Robustness diagrams in this very case seem a bit overkill for documentation and planning, but I can definitely see the usefulness of it to provide a link between the slightly abstract use cases to the actual implementation of the functionality.
+Especially for a larger sclae product where the people implementing and the ones designing the system may not be the same people or even in the same location, this seems to provide a good basis for clear technical communication of how the different steps should work.